pulumi-pequod/pequod-mlc-stackmgmt/README.md

 This multilanguage component is used to manage various stack settings when launching stacks in the pequod organization via new project wizard.

 ## Building and Publishing the MLC
-When the component has been udated (see below), the process  to make the updated version available is as follows:
+When the component has been udated, the process  to make the updated version available is as follows:
 * Build the SDKs and plugins
 * Publish the plugins
 * Publish the SDKs